Scetrov/sui_vanity_grinder/README.md

 A fast, **multi-core** vanity address generator for the **Sui** blockchain.
 It supports **Ed25519**, **Secp256k1**, and **Secp256r1 (P‑256)**, searches for **prefixes** and/or **suffixes** in the Sui address, and exports **importable Bech32 private keys** with the `suiprivkey` prefix.

+> [!IMPORTANT]
-> ⚠️ **Security**: Run offline on a trusted machine.
+> Run offline on a trusted machine.
 Never share your private keys.
 Back them up securely.

 ---